Global Suite System

 totalRisk = 0

 ' Loop over all the instruments that are used in this test.
-Includes all systems and all support forex conversion markets.

-FOR testInstrumentIndex = 1 to test.instrumentCount STEP 1
+For testInstrumentIndex = 1 TO test.instrumentCount STEP 1

 ' Get the symbol name.